riemers/ansible-gitlab-runner/README.md

 On Mac OSX and Windows, use e.g. `gitlab_runner_wanted_version: 12.4.1`.
 On Linux, use `gitlab_runner_package_version` instead.
 - `gitlab_runner_concurrent` - The maximum number of global jobs to run concurrently.
 Defaults to the number of processor cores.
 - `gitlab_runner_registration_token` - The GitLab registration token.
-If this is specified, a runner will be registered to a GitLab server.
+If this is specified, each runner will be registered to a GitLab server.
+Deprecated in gitlab version 16.0 and removed in 18.0.
+It is advised to use runner auth token for each runner in gitlab_runner_runners (new workflow https://docs.gitlab.com/ee/ci/runners/new_creation_workflow.html)
 - `gitlab_runner_coordinator_url` - The GitLab coordinator URL.
 Defaults to `https://gitlab.com`.
 - `gitlab_runner_sentry_dsn` - Enable tracking of all system level errors to Sentry
 - `gitlab_runner_listen_address` - Enable `/metrics` endpoint for Prometheus scraping.